Woman to Woman (1950 film)

-Woman to Woman (Spanish: De mujer a mujer) is a 1950 Spanish historical drama film directed by Luis Lucia and starring Amparo Rivelles, Ana Mariscal and Eduardo Fajardo.
+Woman to Woman (Spanish: De mujer a mujer) is a 1950 Spanish historical drama film directed and co-written by Luis Lucia and starring Amparo Rivelles, Ana Mariscal and Eduardo Fajardo.
 It was not very successful at the box office.
 It is set in the nineteenth century, and was part of a group of costume films released by Spain's biggest studio CIFESA during the period.

 The film portrays the emotional bond that develops between the wife and the mistress of a man.

 Plot

 After a family disgrace Isabel needs internment in a mental residence.
 Her nurse will be her confident, the link to her husband and the outside world.